-On 30 January 2014, the AEMC published a notice under section 107 of the NEL extending the period of time in which it must make a draft rule determination on this rule change request.
+On 30 January 2014, the AEMC published a notice under section 107 of the NEL extending the period of time to make a draft rule determination on this rule change request.
 This extension of time was necessary as it had become apparent that:

-• the rule change request raised issues of greater complexity and difficulty than had initially been anticipated, as evidenced by the submissions received from stakeholders that responded to the AEMC's consultation paper.
-These reflected a lack of industry consensus and support for the proposal; and www.aemc.gov.au a material change in circumstances occurred following the publication of the consultation paper, arising from the lodgement of the late supplementary submission by the rule proponent that discussed a number of potential modifications to the original proposal.
+• the rule change request raised issues of greater complexity and difficulty than had initially been anticipated.
+This was evidenced by the submissions received from stakeholders that responded to the AEMC's consultation paper, which reflected a lack of industry consensus and support for the proposal; and

-Australian Energy Market Operator, Rule change request, 20 June 2013 at page 4.
+9 Australian Energy Market Operator, Rule change request, 20 June 2013 at page 4.